How To Make Sweet Tea

-My mom also has a habit of not checking to make sure she has all the ingredients she needs before she starts a recipe.
+Mom has a habit of always making sweet tea when guests come over.
+She also has a habit of not checking to make sure she has all the ingredients she needs before she starts a recipe.

 The combination of these two habits means that she has come up with some really interesting sweet tea variations over the years by digging through her herbal tea basket at the last minute.

 This of course is my opinion.
-But……… it’s true.
+But… It’s true.

 If you happen to be an avid hot tea drinker and like to keep an assortment of teas on hand, this becomes a huge bonus when you make a sweet tea recipe.

-I like to flip through my tea basket(s) and find a couple flavors that I think might complement each other.
+I like to flip through my tea basket(s) and find a couple of flavors that I think might complement each other.
 I learned this from mom.